Visual Instruction Bottleneck Tuning: Experiment

 \subsection{Setup}

 \textbf{Model and implementation detail.} We adopt LLaVA-v1.5 \cite{liu2024improved} as our main baseline MLLM, where we set CLIP ViT-L/14-336px \cite{radford2021learning} as a vision encoder, Vicuna-v1.5-7B \cite{vicuna2023} as an LLM, and a two-layer MLP as a projector.
 We follow the standard two-stage training of LLaVA \cite{liu2023visual}, and replicate stage-1 for image-text alignment with the same configuration and dataset (\texttt{LLaVA-pretrain-558k}) of LLaVA-v1.5 \cite{liu2024improved}.
-Then, on the \texttt{LLaVA-mix-665k}, we apply our \ours objective.
-To validate the scalability and broad applicability, we also consider LLaVA-v1.5-13B and Prism-7B \cite{karamcheti2024prismatic}.
-Refer to Appendix \ref{sec:apdx:setup_and_impl} for details and Appendix \ref{sec:apdx:result} for LLaVA-v1.5-13B and Prism-7B results, respectively.
+Then, on the \texttt{LLaVA-mix-665k}, we apply \ours method by inserting the posterior MLP blocks and training the whole model with our IB objective.
+To validate the scalability and broad applicability, we also consider LLaVA-v1.5-13B, Prism-7B \cite{karamcheti2024prismatic}, LLaVA-Mini-Vicuna-7B~\cite{zhang2025llavamini}, and LLaVA-Llama3-8B-Instruct~\cite{hanoona2024LLaVApp}.
+Refer to Appendix \ref{sec:apdx:setup_and_impl} for additional details and Appendix \ref{sec:apdx:result} for the results on LLaVA-v1.5-13B and Prism-7B, respectively.

 \textbf{Task, metric, and datasets.} We evaluate instruction-tuned MLLMs with three representative tasks: (1) \textit{open-ended question answering}, (2) \textit{object hallucination detection}, and (3) \textit{closed-form question answering}.
 All are formatted as a question answering (QA) with a single image input, where we use the average relative preference score measured by GPT-4o LLM judge \cite{zheng2023judging} with three repeated runs for open-ended QA, while using exact matching accuracy for hallucination detection and closed-form QA.
 For open-ended QA tasks, we adopt four datasets: LB-COCO \cite{liu2023visual} as a \textit{clean and typical} dataset, and LLaVA-Bench in-the-wild (LB-Wild), LLaVA-Bench-Wilder (LB-Wilder), and WildVision-Bench (WV-Bench) as \textit{long-tail} datasets.
 Then, we apply 27 types of image and text perturbations on LB-COCO samples\footnote{See Appendix \ref{sec:apdx:setup_ds_task} for a comprehensive summary of all perturbations and their generation processes.} to yield 28 variants of \textit{perturbed} LB-COCO (one of clean and nine of visual, textual, and joint perturbations, respectively).
 For object hallucination detection tasks, we adopt POPE \cite{li2023evaluating} as a \textit{clean and typical} dataset.
 Then, we generate nine variants of \textit{perturbed} POPE with visual perturbations.
 Here, we consider the LB-COCO and POPE as in-distribution (ID) datasets because they are generated from MS-COCO samples that construct majorities of the instruction tuning set of modern MLLMs, including LLaVA.
 For closed-form QA, we adopt four representative datasets: ScienceQA \cite{lu2022learn}, MMMU \cite{yue2024mmmu}, MME \cite{liang2024survey}, and MMStar \cite{chen2024are}.
 In summary, we experiment with \textbf{45 datasets} (31 of open-ended, 10 of object hallucination detection, and 4 of closed-form tasks).